enthusiasticgeek/UKBFG/README.md

 Usage:

-1. Download *ukbfg.py* and cd to Download folder *chmod a+x ukbfg.py*.
-Run *./ukbfg.py* and select the BGA (One would need the mechanical dimensions page from the datasheet for a given component).
+1. Download *ukbfg.py* and cd to Download folder *chmod a+x ukbfg.py* and run *./ukbfg.py* and select the BGA (One would need the mechanical dimensions page from the datasheet for a given component).

 2. Select the Ball pitch (mm) of the IC.